MooersLab/latextips/README.md

 The index entries are hyperlinked to the index keys in the final PDF.
 It is all too easy to forget to add index keys.
-However, they ease finding information in the document.
+However, they easily find information in the document.
 It is best to add the index keys as you assemble the document to use them as you work on the project.
 The keys serve as anchors to hyperlinks to them in the index.